json-api/json-api/_format/1.1/index.md

 ## <a href="#introduction" id="introduction" class="headerlink"></a> Introduction

 JSON API is a specification for how a client should request that resources be fetched or modified, and how a server should respond to those requests.
+JSON API can also be easily [extended](#extending).

 JSON API is designed to minimize both the number of requests and the amount of data transmitted between clients and servers.
 This efficiency is achieved